 Other Turntables, Phono Stages and cartridges

-The Pioneer was also fitted with a high end VIRa Aidas Panzerholz MC cartridge.
+The Pioneer was also fitted with a high-end VIRa Aidas Panzerholz MC cartridge.
 This cartridge is of course out of place on the Pioneer, but certainly upgrades it significantly.
-The XP-17 and the Aidas add body and a fuller, timbrally more natural tonality to this turntable but without sounding coloured at all, let alone congesting the sound, as can happen with lesser cartridges and preamps.
+The XP-17 and the Aidas add body and a fuller, timbrally more natural tonality to this turntable but without sounding colored at all, let alone congesting the sound, as can happen with lesser cartridges and preamps.

 The MM cartridge allowed no comparison with the MC-only Lukashek of course, but I do have two MM phono stages for comparison: a Schiit Mani and a SW1X LPU-1.

 The Schiit Mani MM/MC phono preamp at only 160 euro is excellent value for sure.
 The Mani was used at the gain setting that best matched the comparison unit and at its 47k ohm setting for MM and MC as the alternative 47 ohm provided too much damping with the Denon DL304.
-This entry level phono stage makes music at a much deeper level than should reasonably be expected at its class.
-For example while it does not sound quite as sonorous, powerful or full-bodied as the MC-only Lukaschek (when comparing with the Mani in MC mode), it does sound more articulate, more airy, more spritely and more refined as well.
+This entry-level phono stage makes music at a much deeper level than should reasonably be expected at its class.
+For example, while it does not sound quite as sonorous, powerful or full-bodied as the MC-only Lukaschek (when comparing with the Mani in MC mode), it does sound more articulate, airier, more spritely and more refined as well.
 Most importantly, it gets the message across.

 The XP-17 finally is positioned several price classes higher, but very much deservedly so.
 Although the Pass has no tubes, it does sound every bit as fluid and organic as the SW1X.
 It is perhaps not quite as spritely nor as nimble and speedy, but it makes up for this with an even more sonorous sound with more powerful and more sonorous bass and a harmonically richer midrange, while simultaneously sounding more even-handed.
 Importantly, regardless of its full-bodied bass and rich midrange, the Pass sounds clear and articulate, well-balanced and very neutral.
 It actually combines virtues that are often contradictory: tonally full yet neutral, organic, rich and fluid yet clean, clear and detailed, and all aspects in equal measure.

-At this point it is important to note that the XP-17 does not add warmth or any kind of editorializing for that matter.
-It really is very transparent, clearly letting me hear the differences between all turntables and cartriges yet making everything sound more human, more real.
-It is perhaps this carefully weighed balance that might not make it stick out at first, but trust me, this kind of neutrality is exactly what you will want after having tried other preamps that favour one extreme over another.
+At this point, it is important to note that the XP-17 does not add warmth or any kind of editorializing for that matter.
+It really is very transparent, clearly letting me hear the differences between all turntables and cartridges yet making everything sound more human, more real.
+It is perhaps this carefully weighed balance that might not make it stick out at first, but trust me, this kind of neutrality is exactly what you will want after having tried other preamps that favor one extreme over another.

 The standard Thorens TD160MKII with Denon DL110 high output MC cartridge is another basically fine turntable, but it is certainly not the best out there.
 The turntable itself can sound thin yet boxy and the DL110 cartridge is a bit of a rough loud-mouth.
 Yet, via the Pass, the combination sounds better than I had heard it before.
 Sure the other Thorens with its Origin Live Onyx arm and DL304 cartridge retrieves a lot more nuance, and sounds much more balanced but still, the standard Thorens does sound tonally balanced, nicely rhythmic and it simply rocks.